git-town/git-town/CONTRIBUTING.md

 * [mention the closed issue](https://help.github.com/articles/closing-issues-via-commit-messages)
 in the commit body, so that the respective issue is automatically closed.

-Example for a commit message:
+Example of a commit message:

 ```
 Automatically foo commits in "git bar"